 - Fully inflate the tire to finish the installation.
 Check the brake lever modulation afterward.

-Your disc brakes and brake pads should also be aligned with the bike wheel to ensure a proper wheel installation.
+Your disc brakes and brake pads should also be aligned with the bike wheel to ensure proper wheel installation.
 This can be better achieved if you use the right bike tire lever specifically designed for flat tire troubleshooting.

 We recommend you set it to 30 PSI.
 You can then add or remove a few increments on it to reach your preferred bike tire setting.

-It might seem easy to remove the wheel, but you also need to be more cautious to ensure that you don’t lose the small parts like the quick release axle nuts and dislodge the cable tension on the rear end.
+It might seem easy to remove the wheel, but you also need to be more cautious to ensure that you don’t lose the small parts like the quick-release axle nuts and dislodge the cable tension on the rear end.

-Attaching the Rear Wheel Back to the Bike
+Step # 3 – Attach the Rear Wheel Back to the Bike

 Put your rear wheel back on your bicycle once you have installed the rear tire.
 Do this by: